sho-87/cognitive-battery/README.md

 4. Add your task name to the `taskList` widget in `run_battery.py` (within the `retranslateUi()` method)
 5. Spawn a new instance of the class in `run_battery.py` within the `start()` method.

 Consider making a pull request.
-However, I will only add tasks that are using a standard implementation, without major deviation, and have a journal reference.
+However, I will only add tasks that are using a standard implementation, without major deviations, and have a journal reference.